 If you look closer, you'll notice that the font is different too.
 The authentic C is wide, round and is exactly the same as on made in stamp.
 The ends of the fake C almost meet each other.

 Looking at these photos, you can easily tell that they're different.
 You don't yet know why but the font is not the same.
 There's a reason behind it: the beige Chanel bag is not real.

 Need to Authenticate a Chanel Item?

-To have your bag authenticated, please purchase the product below and message our Facebook page the photos of your item.
+To have your bag authenticated, please purchase the product below and send us the pictures via email.